GoogleChromeLabs/big-web-quiz/README.md

 ## Better logins

 If you want, you can use Google Sign-In for admins and even regular users.
 This is more secure for admins, but it also prevents most vote cheating, as each vote is tied to a Google login.
 Of course, if someone has 100 Google logins, they can still vote 100 times, but meh, well done them.
+If you don't require users to log in, they can [pretty easily write a voting bot](https://medium.com/@jsoverson/how-i-hacked-the-vote-at-chrome-dev-summit-ba6cea7a468e).

 By the way, if you're a government agent and you're thinking of using this system for an election, please stop now.
 Stop everything.
 Go away.